 Free membership to state of the art Rochester Regional Health fitness center, including classes offered at the center.

-Chief, Obstetrics and Gynecology
+Chair, Obstetrics and Gynecology

 Director, OBGYN Residency Program